liuluddex/liuluddex.github.io/content/authors/admin/_index.md

 title: Enhanced Verification of Safety and Security for Advanced Driver Assistance Systems

 # Name pronunciation (optional)
-#name_pronunciation: Lu Liu
+#name_pronunciation: Enhanced Verification of Safety and Security for Advanced Driver Assistance Systems

 # Full name (for SEO)
-first_name: Enhanced Verification of Safety and Security for Advanced Driver Assistance Systems
+first_name: Enhanced
-last_name:
+last_name: Verification of Safety and Security for Advanced Driver Assistance Systems

 # Status emoji
 status: